 Extended study group work.
 Timing a contract so that students can do homework that will be discussed in study groups, followed by self-administered check-ups, can occupy one or more class periods.

 Any combination of these strategies can be used, and you may have many other options available, depending on the discipline you are teaching and your school’s facilities.
 For some teachers, it may be possible to do a number of conferences outside of class.
 For instance, my physics classes met seven periods every week, with three periods free as study hall time for my students.
 During those periods, students often volunteered for conferences.
 I also had a homeroom duty that provided some time for meeting with students.

-The most obvious time for grade conferences is at the end of marking periods, when permanent grades must be generated.
+The most obvious time for grade conferences is just before the end of marking periods, when permanent grades must be generated.
 If it is not possible to complete the conferences before the end of the marking period because, say, it’s the end of the semester and you can’t generate a semester grade until after the exam has been scored, then you might choose to have a conference summarizing those things which have already been completed.

 In some cases, it may be possible to extend the timing of grade conferences beyond the due date for grades.
-For example, if a student agrees with you about what his marking period grade is, a conference can occur well after grades are due.
+For example, if a student agrees with you about what her marking period grade is, a conference can occur well after grades are due.
 This allows you and the student to still have the same meaningful conversation that you would have had before the due date.